 Let me take you way, way back to a time when I was a quota-carrying sales rep. The meeting room was filled with everyone from our sales team.

-However you are now imagining how head of sales look, it's exactly how he looked.
+However you are now imagining how the head of sales looked, it's exactly how he looked.

 Not to say that ALL heads of sales looked like him; but if you run the demographics, I’d guess it would be a statistically significant percentage of heads of sales who looked like this guy.

 You may even be a head of sales reading this right now who looks like this guy did – and that’s cool, I’m not judging – I’m just stating the fact that this guy was like almost every other head of sales I had ever worked with in my 15+ year sales career to date.

 He pointed to a menacing chart on the screen.

 I don’t know how he managed to make a chart look menacing; but it would not have surprised me if the chart suddenly blurted, “Luke, I am your father”.